MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Learn how enhanced security supports safer browsing within Microsoft Edge."
+description: "Learn how enhanced security supports safer browsing with Microsoft Edge."
 ---
-# Browse safer within Microsoft Edge
+# Browse safer with Microsoft Edge

 This article describes how Microsoft Edge supports enhancing your security on the web.